Most spectacular snorkelling sites in the UK

 Reaching the site involves a short walk with lovely views down to the bay.
 From there, swim straight out to sea until you hit sand.
 In front of you is a submerged, ridged island.
 On the far east side, corkwing wrasse build nests in spring.

 Next, head east (left) over a kelp forest.
 Duck diving below the fronds will reveal cavernous gorges covered with squirts and jewel anemones.
-This site is very close to a grey seal colony, and it’s quite common to be joined by a pinniped buddy.
+This site is very close to a grey seal colony, and it’s quite common to be joined by a pinniped buddy, making it one of the best places for swimming with seals in the UK.
 And in Cornwall in the summer, there’s even the chance of swimming with a basking shark or two.

 How to get there From the A394, take the road signposted to Prussia Cove in Rosudgeon.